 Traditional open surgery

-With traditional surgery, the procedure lasts approximately four hours and is performed in conjunction with a craniofacial plastic surgeon.
+With traditional surgery, the procedure lasts approximately four hours and is performed in conjunction with pediatric plastic surgery.
 A blood transfusion is often necessary.
 The child is typically observed overnight in the ICU and then an additional three days on the regular neurosurgical floor before discharge.
 Pronounced periorbital edema is normal, but generally resolves before discharge.
 To reduce surgical risk, this procedure is performed around the age of 6 months.
 Younger infants are very unlikely to experience increased intracranial pressure before then.
-Syndromic and multiple suture cases are more frequently treated using traditional surgical techniques.
+Multiple suture and syndromic craniosynostosis cases are more frequently treated using traditional surgical techniques.
 Because reshaping occurs at the time of surgery, no further interventions are required.

 Minimally invasive surgery